-New standards or amendments for 2020 and forthcoming requirements
+New accounting standards or amendments for 2023 and forthcoming requirements

-Since the September 2019 edition of this guide, a number of standards, amendments to or interpretations of standards have been issued.
-This appendix lists these new requirements that have been issued by the Board as at 31 August 2020, and it contains two tables, as follows.
+Since the September 2022 edition of this guide, a number of accounting standards, amendments to or interpretations of accounting standards have been issued.
+This appendix lists these new requirements that have been issued by the IASB as at 31 August 2023, and it contains two tables, as follows.

-- New currently effective requirements: This table lists the recent changes to the Standards that are required to be adopted in annual periods beginning on 1 January 2020. - Forthcoming requirements: This table lists the recent changes to the Standards that are required to be applied for annual periods beginning after 1 January 2020 and that are available for early adoption in annual periods beginning on 1 January 2020.
+- New currently effective requirements: This table lists the recent changes to the Accounting Standards that are required to be applied by an entity with an annual reporting period beginning on 1 January 2023. - Forthcoming requirements: This table lists the recent changes to the Accounting Standards that are required to be applied for annual periods beginning after 1 January 2023 and that are available for early adoption in annual periods beginning on 1 January 2023.